hackdaymanifesto/site/index.markdown

 hubs throughout the event.
 Provide a full address, and if necessary, additional instructions to all attendees well in advance of the event.

-Include instructions/contacts/getting in arrangements, too (i.e., what to do at reception/security desks).
+If the venue has security that your attendees must get through include instructions/contacts/getting in arrangements as well.

+### Welcoming Particiapnts

-Print big signs that will guide your attendees to the venue (and in some case inside the venue).
+Print big signs or posters that will guide your attendees to the venue (and in some case inside the venue).
+Ensure that these are visible from a distance and are easily recognisable.
+Depending on the size of the event, it may be advisable to get helpers to direct people from the local train station to the venue.

+The aim is to get attendees through the welcome desk as quickly as possible to avoid queues, so make things easy for the person manning the desk.
+Either have an registered attendee list printed out, or a simple digital solution (such as [Eventbrite](http://eventbrite.com)).
+If you have gift bags to hand out, ensure they are made up prior to the event and ready to hand out.
+Keep these close to the person manning the desk.

 ### Accessibility